JulienVig/CS-401-Tweet-Analysis/README.md

 - [x] 13/12 : Analysis is finished, we know the results and only have to present them (@JulienVig)
 - [x] 16/12 : Report is ready, results are presented in a clear and organized way (@Julien_Ben, @hugolepeytre)
 - [x] 18/12 : Submission date

+## Repo organization
+The final Notebook is tweet_analysis.ipynb and the report is ADA_Report_P4.pdf The other folders are scripts used in the Notebook